 Non-fixed VoIP numbers are essentially virtual numbers that are not associated with the holder's physical address.
 Known as virtual phone numbers, they can be from any USA area code or other country.
 They can be associated with any geographical location.
 Some frequently point to another number and usually terminate to a different location then what might be expected when looking at the number.
 A non-fixed VoIP number is a number that can be routed to any geographic location and does not require a specific address.

 Companies that use non-fixed VoIP numbers frequently implement them as their caller ID when making outbound calls so it appears that the call is from a particular area.
-It could have any area code or prefix, however when it is dialed and is routinely sent or routed to another phone number.
+It could have any area code or prefix, however when it is dialed the call is routinely sent or routed to another phone number.
 These virtual numbers are typically used for calls in a different geographic location then where the company resides.
 By taking advantage of virtual numbers with recognizable area codes businesses can expand virtually with little expense.
-People calling that number do not realize that their call may end up being answered in a totally different area, rather than what appears to be in their local community.
+When people dial these numbers they often do not realize that the call may be taken in a totally different location or country then what the area code and prefix represent.
+Routinely numbers selected by automated dialers are based on the locale of the person called.
 Businesses appreciate non-fixed VoIP numbers as they remain an efficient solution for servicing customers in locations where they don't have a physical premise.
 However, because non-fixed numbers are easy to get and do not require a business address or any other documents, they have become favored with scammers and fraudsters.

 A non-fixed VoIP phone line is not associated with a physical address.
 Google voice and Skype are examples of a non-fixed VoIP service.
 There are distinct advantages with non-fixed VoIP with one primary benefit being a company does not need a business address.
 Setup is practically instantaneous and several solution providers offer the service totally free.
 There are many other types of these non-fixed VoIP services that can be setup with just a credit card or other payment method and an email address.
 They offer flexibility and can be easily disposed of, as well.